niravnmore/phptut/se_assiginment.md

 #### Student Account in Github

-Q. What are the benefits of using Github for students?
+Q-16.
+What are the benefits of using Github for students?
 - GitHub offers several benefits for students, particularly those involved in software development, collaboration, and learning.
     - **Version Control and Code Management** : Students can track the evolution of their projects, maintain organized versions, and avoid losing progress due to mistakes or system crashes.
     - **Collaboration and Teamwork** : GitHub provides a streamlined way to share and combine code, manage changes, and prevent conflicts.
 It helps students work together more efficiently.